-- 3.14 In a general sense, the application of strategic planning in the context of SEEA implementation is no different from the application of strategic planning in other management contexts.
-However, since much experience in the implementation of environmental-economic accounting reveals a significant lack of strategic planning it is relevant to discuss this topic, especially in the context of aiming to institutionalize environmental-economic accounting within national statistical systems. - 3.15 Strategic planning has a number of benefits.
+- 3.16 In a general sense, the application of strategic planning in the context of SEEA implementation is no different from the application of strategic planning in other management contexts.
+However, since much experience in the implementation of environmental-economic accounting reveals a significant lack of strategic planning it is relevant to discuss this topic, especially in the context of aiming to institutionalize environmental-economic accounting within national statistical systems. - 3.17 Strategic planning has a number of benefits.
 First, it is the best way to obtain political and financial support for investment in statistics.
 Second, it can be used to identify current strengths and weaknesses of statistical capacity in producing key environmental and economic indicators and basic source data.
 Third, it can be used to lay out a schedule of tasks to remedy the weaknesses.
-Fourth, it can be used by countries to produce the information needed for monitoring their own sustainable development and green economy programmes. - 3.16 There are two key steps in the strategic planning envisioned here.
+Fourth, it can be used by countries to produce the information needed for monitoring their own sustainable development and green economy programmes.
+Overall, strategic planning is central to building and maintaining the high-level of commitment to SEEA implementation that will be required for success.

+3.18 There are two key steps in the strategic planning envisioned here.
 First, there is a need to constitute a "core group" and second, an assessment report (generally at a national level) needs to be completed.
 This section examines both of these steps in more depth.